Ingrīda Circene

 Ingrīda Circene (born 6 December 1956 in Rīga) is a Latvian politician, who served as the Minister for Health of Latvia.
 She is a member of Unity.

 Ingrīda Circene has been member of the Council of Aizpute.
 In 2002 she joined New Era Party and became a member of the 8th Saeima.
 After the resignation of Āris Auders, Circene became the Minister for Health of Latvia on 10 April 2003, being in office until government resignation on 9 March 2004.
 In 2006 and 2010 she became a member of respectively the 9th and 10th Saeima.
 Circene was appointed Minister for Health of Latvia on 25 October 2011.
+She resigned in 2014 due to political pressure.